dimdenGD/LastFMRichPresence/README.md

 ## Installation
 * Download [this](https://raw.githubusercontent.com/dimdenGD/LastFMRichPresence/main/LastFMRichPresence.plugin.js) file and put it in BetterDiscord plugin folder.
 * Go to [Last.fm API](https://www.last.fm/api) and create API key (it only takes few minutes).
-* Put Last.fm and your Last.fm username in plugin settings.
+* Put Last.fm key and your Last.fm username in plugin settings.
 * Wait a minute and it should start working

 ![Option menu](https://lune.dimden.dev/29fcedb94f.png)